Crash Bandicoot 4: It’s About Time is coming October 2

 In this adventure, players will uncover four Quantum Masks, the guardians of space and time, that will give them the ability to bend the rules of reality and gain advanced ways to conquer dangerous obstacles.

-Today, the company is revealing the Time Mask, which slows everything down, and the Gravity Mask, which enables bandicoots to platform upside down.
+Today, the company is revealing the Time Mask, which slows everything down, and the Gravity Mask, which enables bandicoots to platform upside-down.

-As an example, you can slow down time to help Crash get past a Nitro crate.
+As an example, the Time Mask lets you slow down time to help Crash get past a Nitro crate.
 As it starts to explode, you have a small window of time when you can get around it and move to safety.
-The Gravity Mask gives you the ability to walk upside down on a wall or ceiling to get through impossible obstacles.
+The Gravity Mask gives you the ability to walk upside down on a wall or ceiling to get through otherwise impossible obstacles.

 “The game is centered around time,” Yan said.
 “And we’re using this idea of being able to play alternate timelines as well.”